-Flowsana consists of four different types of workflows that you can apply to any of your projects.
+Flowsana consists of five different types of workflows that you can apply to any of your projects.

 Auto-Adjust DueDate-Based Workflow